BlockJayn/DFKDuelBot-AVAX-DeFi-Kingdoms/README.md

-If you're finding DFKDuelRunner valuable, give this repository a "Star" on github.
+If you appreciate my efforts and you're finding this DFK Duel Bot valuable, please give this repository a "Star" on github.
 Thx!

 # DFK Duel Bot